AlibabaCloudDocs/ots/intl.en-US/SDK Reference/PHP SDK/Single-row operations.md

 ## PutRow

-You can call this operation to write a row of data.
-If the row already exists, this operation deletes the existing row \(all columns and all versions of the original row\), and then writes data to the row.
+You can call this operation to insert a row.
+If the row exists, data of all versions in all columns of the row is deleted before new data is inserted.

--   API operations
+-   Operations

     ```
         /**
          * Write a row of data.
-If the row already exists, this operation deletes the existing row (all columns and all versions of the original row), and then writes data to the row.
+If the row exists, data of all versions in all columns of the row is deleted before new data is inserted.
 The number of the consumed capacity units (CUs) is returned.
           * @api
          * @param [] $request The request parameters.
          * @return [] The response.